 Wear Protection When Altering the Paint

 Whether you’re repainting or performing construction work, altering the lead paint in your home can release harmful lead particles into the air.
 This makes them very easy for you to ingest in high amounts, putting you in danger.
 However, this doesn’t mean you can’t complete these projects at all.
 Wearing protection such as a facemask, gloves, and HAZMAT suit is key to maintaining your safety during these endeavors.
 If you must alter the paint in any way, it’s crucial that you wear these items to keep the lead from infiltrating your system—especially during winter interior painting projects.
 Ultimately, if you don’t want to take the chance of exposing yourself to lead, consider reaching out to a professional to remove the paint for you.

 The best way to protect yourself from damaged lead paint in your home is to have professionals take care of it for you.
 Trained and experienced enough to handle these situations, these individuals know the ins and outs of lead paint removal and how to best protect themselves while completing the job.
 Many house painters are even specially qualified to take care of your lead paint as part of their initial painting services.

 For more information about lead paint and about how you can protect yourself and your loved ones, reach out to Bear Mountain Custom Painting.
-Our experienced, EPA-certified house painters in Atlanta, Georgia can further inform you of the risks as well as help you remove the problem.
+Our experienced, EPA-certified house painters in Cumming, Georgia can further inform you of the risks as well as help you remove the problem.
 We aim to make your space just as safe as it is beautiful by assisting you in eliminating lead paint particles from your home.